Travel - New Students

 I-20 (F-1 students)

 You must have your SEVIS I-20 with you when you travel, even for travel within the United States.
-Ask the international student advisor to sign the second page of your I-20 before you leave the US.
+Ask the international student advisor to sign the second page of your I-20 before you travel.
 This signature will be valid for six months, for multiple entries.
-It is usually a good idea to carry all I-20s you have ever been issued, not just the most recent one.
+It is usually a good idea to carry copies of all I-20s you have ever been issued, not just the most recent one.

 DS-2019 (J-1 exchange visitors)